wdturner/OSSProjectIdeas/Spring2022/ProjectIdeas6.md

 # Ryan
-A website tha can help book readers summurize characters and story till where they left off reading.
+A website that can help book readers summurize characters and story till where they left off reading.